 The changes impact companies that were incorporated under the Companies Act 1985 and that have a memorandum and articles based on the old Table A. For the rest of this article, we will call these types of company “older companies”.

 Abolition of the requirement to have an authorised share capital is one of a small number of important changes introduced by CA 2006 that can compel an older company to review their company articles and amend accordingly.
 The reason is that an older company otherwise remains subject to the 'authorised capital' figure in its memorandum and articles.

 A company with 100 shares of £1 has an issued share capital of £100.
 All shares were allotted to shareholders at the time of incorporation, so its authorised share capital is also £100.
 This company now wants to issue new shares.

 If it is an older company then it has already touched the upper limit and now has no option but to amend its articles to allow for an increase.
 The reason is that under the CA 2006 there is no statutory procedure for that increase of authorised capital.

 If it is a new company, incorporated under the CA 2006 then it may allot shares to new members without restriction subject to the terms of the company articles.
 Authorised capital no longer exits as a concept.

 Amending your articles of association to reflect the changes

 The CA 2006 allows a much more flexible operational structure than before.
 The change of rules regarding authorised share capital is simply one of many, and if you are required to amend your company’s articles in order to issue new shares, we recommend that you take the opportunity to review other aspects of the document at the same time.

 You can, of course, amend your current document carefully.
 But you will find your task far easier if you start afresh with a suitable set of new-style articles.
-You can find alternative sets here.
+Net Lawman offers several templates for articles of association.